kirstvh/BioCCP.jl/README.md

 Function name    | Short description
 ---------------- | -----------------
-`expectation_minsamplesize`        | Calculates the expected minimum number of designs to observe all modules
+`expectation_minsamplesize`        | Calculates the expected minimum number of designs to observe all modules at least *m* times
-`std_minsamplesize`      | Calculates standard deviation on minimum number of designs `success_probability`         | Calculates the probability that the minimum number of designs *T* is smaller than or equal to a given sample size *t*
+`std_minsamplesize`      | Calculates standard deviation on the minimum number of designs `success_probability`         | Calculates the probability that the minimum number of designs *T* is smaller than or equal to a given sample size *t*
-`expectation_fraction_collected` | Returns for a given sample size the fraction of the available modules that is expected to be observed
+`expectation_fraction_collected` | Returns the expected fraction of the total number of modules that is observed for a given sample size
 `prob_occurrence_module` | Calculates for a module with specified module probability *p*, the probability that the module has occurred *k* times when a given number of designs has been collected